Autonomic dysreflexia in spinal cord injury

-Autonomic dysreflexia is a potentially life threatening complication of spinal cord injury, carrying an increased rate of morbidity and mortality.
+Autonomic dysreflexia is a potentially life threatening complication of spinal cord injury.
+It carries a mortality rate of 22% and increases the risk of stroke by 300% to 400%.
 Clinicians working in emergency or urgent care may not see patients with this condition often, but when they do, prompt recognition and treatment are required.
 This practice pointer gives a brief overview of autonomic dysreflexia and how to identify it.

 What is autonomic dysreflexia?

 Autonomic dysreflexia is the product of dysregulation of the autonomic system, leading to an uncoordinated response to a noxious stimulus below the level of a spinal cord injury,2 usually in individuals with a spinal cord injury above the level of T6 (fig 1).
 It is three times more prevalent in those with complete spinal cord injury than in those with incomplete injury (91% versus 27%, respectively).3 Autonomic dysreflexia is clinically defined as an acute episode of systolic blood pressure elevated 25 mm Hg or above the patient’s normal measurements.2 It is usually secondary to a reversible and treatable cause, such as urinary retention, constipation, or infection.

 Signs and symptoms of autonomic dysreflexia in spinal cord injury